huaweicloud/huaweicloud-fpga/README.md

 <a name="sec_3_1"></a>
 ## 3.1 Hardware Development Process

+> If the kernel compilation has been implemented offline , and the corresponding xclbin file generation is done, please refer to the link as [SDAccel-based offline development online usage process description](./fp1/docs/SDAccel-based_offline_development_online_use_process_guidance.md).

 When a general-purpose architecture is used, the hardware development is based on the SDAccel tools.
 This development process guides users to create, compile, and simulate a project, generate an .xclbin file, and register an FPGA image (AEI).
 After the hardware development, if you need to develop your own applications based on the registered FPGA image, see section [3.2](#sec_3_2).

 ![](./fp1/docs/media/SDAccel_hdk_root.jpg)